Eisner Award for Best Academic/Scholarly Work

 The Eisner Award for Best Academic/Scholarly Work is the Eisner Award for "creative achievement" in American comic books for academic publishing.
-Prior to the creation of the award academic works could be nominated for Best Comics-Related Book.
+Before the creation of the award academic works could be nominated for Best Comics-related Book.

 Name changes

 From 2012 to 2013 the award was named Best Educational/Academic Work.
 From 2014 to 2015 the award was named Best Scholarly/Academic Work.
 The award took on its current name in 2016.